syncfusion-content/wpf-docs/wpf/RichTextBox/Layout-Types.md

 ---
-title: Layout Types
+title: Layout Types in WPF RichTextBox control | Syncfusion
-description: layout types
+description: Learn here all about Layout Types support in Syncfusion WPF RichTextBox (SfRichTextBoxAdv) control and more.
 platform: wpf
 control: SfRichTextBoxAdv
 documentation: ug
 keywords: layout-types
 ---
-# Layout Types
+# Layout Types in WPF RichTextBox (SfRichTextBoxAdv)

 The SfRichTextBoxAdv control allows you to choose between the following layout types.